butchmarshall/active_record_survey/README.md

 ActiveRecordSurvey::ValidationNode::MaximumValue
 ```

-These nodes should only be attached to nodes which extend `ActiveRecordSurvey::Node::Answer` nodes which record an scalar answer value such as  `ActiveRecordSurvey::Node::Answer::Chain::Scale`.
+These nodes should only be attached to nodes which extend `ActiveRecordSurvey::Node::Answer` nodes which record an scalar answer value such as  `ActiveRecordSurvey::Node::Answer::Scale`.

 Ensures that a minimum scalar value has been entered.